Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Computational Workflow and Hardware Utilization

 \subsubsection{Distributional Analysis}

 Figure \ref{fig:cactus_violin} presents the aggregate performance.
-Panel A (Cactus plot) shows the cumulative number of problems solved as a function of time (log scale), where RONEB (blue) maintains a strict advantage over CINEB (red).
-Panel B (Violin plot) visualizes the distribution of gradient evaluations, highlighting the reduction in the density of high-cost outliers for RONEB.
+Panel A (Cactus plot) shows the cumulative number of problems solved as a function of time (log scale), where OCI-NEB (blue) maintains a strict advantage over CINEB (red).
+Panel B (Violin plot) visualizes the distribution of gradient evaluations, highlighting the reduction in the density of high-cost outliers for OCI-NEB.